Smart Communities: working together to save energy?

 Policy/practice report

 Burchell, K., Rettie, R. Roberts, T. (2014) Working together to save energy?
-Report of the Smart Communities project.
+Final report of the Smart Communities project.

 Papers